dmohanja/Watch-PCB-Dials/README.md

    ![Screenshot 2024-10-07 210912](https://github.com/user-attachments/assets/44199ef6-4d10-46a9-b90e-5d6b282eca08)

-2. Double click Example.kicad_pro (located in the Example folder) to open the project.
+2. Double-click Example.kicad_pro (located in the Example folder) to open the project.

 > [!NOTE]
-> You may encounter messages from KiCad about missing libraries, or asking tp speficy locations for footprints, ignore these or follow on-screen instructions to dismiss them - don't worry, they won't affect what we're doing.
+> You may encounter messages from KiCad about missing libraries, or asking to specify locations for footprints, ignore these or follow on-screen instructions to dismiss them - don't worry, they won't affect what we're doing.

-3. Once in KiCad, click the "PCB Editor" button to start editing the PCB layout.
+3. Once in KiCad, click the "PCB Editor" button to start editing the included PCB layout.

    ![Screenshot 2024-10-07 212200](https://github.com/user-attachments/assets/155968a0-21e3-4179-a7c1-339a96a0d8d8)

 ## Design

 4. Familiarize yourself with the editor, and features of the design.
-The example provided illustrates the various layers of a PCB design.
+The example provided illustrates the various layers of a PCB.
    ![Screenshot 2024-10-07 230228](https://github.com/user-attachments/assets/833fe51b-b67b-4293-9543-653c874e20af)

 6. Import SVG files with your own designs, or use the built-in drawing tools.